Course type: A Level • Awarding/exam body: OCR

 A level English courses form excellent preparation for any one of the wide variety of English courses available in higher education.
 English literature in particular is considered a ‘facilitating subject’ by Russell Group universities.
 English is useful for career paths including journalism, law, publishing, the civil service, politics and teaching.

-1 Trips to the EMC English Language conference and Dr Johnson’s house
+1 Trips to the EMC English Language conference and a writing workshop at The Guardian

 2 Opportunity to be published in the SFX creative writing anthology